Assassin-plus/Assassin-plus.github.io/_posts/2025-01-31-Plane-Shadows.md

 ## Projection Shadows

 In this scheme, the three-dimensional object is rendered a second time to create a shadow.
 A matrix can be derived that projects the vertices of an object onto a plane.
-To render the shadow, simply apply this matrix to the objects that should cast shadows on the plane π, and render this projected object with a dark color and no illumination.
+To render the shadow, simply apply this matrix to the objects that should cast shadows on the plane ??, and render this projected object with a dark color and no illumination.
 In practice, you have to take measures to avoid allowing the projected triangles to be rendered beneath the surface receiving them.
 One method is to add some *bias* to the plane we project upon, so that the shadow triangles are always rendered in front of the surface.

 A safer method is to draw the ground plane first, then draw the projected triangles with the **z-buffer off**, then render the rest of the geometry as usual.
 The projected triangles are then always drawn on top of the ground plane, as no depth comparisons are made.